 Go to Admin » Appearance » Widgets » and move Gabfire Widget: Social into that MastheadOverlay zone

-This includes someone’s income from employment and self-employment, foster carers are classed as self employed.
-However, the current rules mean many UK foster carers now pay no tax on the money they earn from fostering.
+The rules in place mean many UK foster carers pay no tax on the money profit they earn from fostering.

-The rules about remunerative work are different for income support (IS) and jobseeker’s allowance (JSA).
+The rules are different for income support (IS) and jobseeker’s allowance (JSA).
 In some cases a foster carer might be able to claim either Working Tax Credit or Income Support, Job Seeker’s Allowance or both.

 Foster carers are only entitled to claim Child Tax Credit for their own children, and for any other children for whom they are mainly responsible for provided they are not paid for looking after them.